Pesarattu dosa is a popular dosa recipe from Andra cuisine, delicious and packed with protein.

 Pesarattu dosa is a very popular recipe from Telugu cuisine, south Indian cuisine.
 Crispy and thin dosa or crepe with green garam (whole mung bean), green chilies, ginger etc.

-It is quick and easy to make pesarattu or moong dal dosa.
-Just soak, grind and make dosas.
+It is quick and easy to make moong dal dosa recipe pesarattu.
+Just soak the mung beans, grind and make dosas.
 You don’t have to ferment the batter for this recipe.
 Also you can make these moong dosa as crispy as you want.
 This is a very healthy and wholesome breakfast for toddlers and kids.

 Pesarattu dosa are an all time favorite breakfast at our home.
 While growing up my mom used to make this very often.
 Nowadays I often serve this moong dal dosa with spicy tomato chutney or mixed veg chutney.
 It is a complete balanced meal that is also very easy to make.